yzyii/luashitacast/New-User.md

 While setting up these profiles:
 - Do NOT change the names of these sets.
 - Do NOT create new sets.
 These profiles already contain all functionality that is required to play the game.
-- Do NOT make changes or edits to these profiles at all unless you have very good reason to (you probably don't).
+- Do NOT make changes or edits to these profiles at all outside of editing the contents of sets unless you have very good reason to (you probably don't).
 - If functionality is missing, the correct thing to do is raise an issue as per the [README](README.md)

 ## Entering Items into Sets